Best Probiotic Supplements 2026

 #4 — Garden of Life Dr. Formulated Probiotics

-Formulated by board-certified neurologist Dr. David Perlmutter, Garden of Life Dr. Formulated Probiotics contains 50 Billion live cultures from 16 strains — one of the most diverse formulas on this list.
+🌿 Best for Diverse Strains | Best for: IBS & Constipation ⭐ Rating: 4.6 / 5 Developed in collaboration with board-certified neurologist Dr. David Perlmutter, Garden of Life Dr. Formulated Probiotics contains 50 Billion live cultures from 16 strains — one of the most diverse formulas on this list.
 The strain diversity makes it especially effective for people dealing with both constipation and other digestive issues like IBS and bloating.
+Key Specs:

 • Probiotic Strains: 16 diverse strains